 - Mix 1 cup bread flour and 1 cup whole wheat pastry flour, wheat gluten, and yeast.

 - Heat and stir milk, sugar, butter, and salt until warm.
 Add to flour mixture, add egg.

 - Beat at low speed for 1/2 minute.
 Beat 3 minutes at high speed.
-Stir in the remaining flour to make a moderately stiff dough.
+Switch to the dough hooks if you have them.
+Stir in the remaining flour a low speed to make a moderately stiff dough.
 (Add more or less if necessary.)